23-year salute (Toro), 6.25 x 52

 These cigars are being stored in their original box within my Aristocrat M+ cabinet humidor.
 I have left their cellophane sleeves intact.
 The cigar bands on these sticks are some of the most beautiful in the industry and, overall, the packaging is slick.
 You can't help but be impressed with the overall look of the Ashton ESG from the outer wrapper leaf to the outer packaging.

-This is the second and final review.
-These cigars have 1 year, 10 months and 8 days of age in my humidor prior to this review.
+This is the first of two reviews, which will be separated by a year.
+These cigars have 1 month and 26 days of age in my humidor prior to this review.

 Cigar Info Page » for Ashton, ESG